bileckme/OOPinPHP/README.md

 ```
 class D implement B
 {
-  - have to declare methodY
+  - have to declare method Y
 }
 ```

 ```
 class E extends D
 {
-  - have to declare methodY
+  - have to declare method Y
 }
 ```